sebllns/kmhelpers/README.md

 (<https://www.genouest.org>) for providing the computing infrastructure.
 The work was funded by the Inria Challenge "OmicFinder" (<https://project.inria.fr/omicfinder/>), and by the state funding managed by the French National Research Agency under the France 2030 program [ANR-22-PEAE-0005].

-## Disclaimers

-`kmhelpers` is provided "as is", without warranty (see [LICENSE](LICENSE)).
-Operations that build, update, or compress indices modify data in place, so it might be useful to back up important data beforehand, and if you are not sure of something, [ask here](https://github.com/sebllns/kmhelpers/discussions) before running it.